playcanvas/blog/_posts/2023-12-05-compressed-gaussian-splat-data.markdown

 We have introduced a new compressed PLY format for gaussian splatting which is roughly 4x smaller than uncompressed data and can be used in realtime applications.

-In future we hope to investigate:
+In future we hope to:

 - store splats hierarchically for optimized rendering and culling
 - implement realtime splat LOD
 - test skinning and animation of gaussian splats
-- further compression of gaussian splat data
+- further compress gaussian splat data
-- optimized WebGPU rendering
+- optimize WebGPU rendering

 ### References